Robert Pojasek, Ph.D. | Art Stewart, M.P.M.

 The top leader is held accountable for achieving the objectives set to ensure the viability of the ESG program.
 The program manages information related to:

 Planning and Risk Management

-Taking actions to address potential adverse effects (threats) and potential beneficial effects (opportunities) for assurance that the ethical trading/sourcing program will achieve its intended outcome; prevent or reduce potential undesired effects; and achieve continual improvement.
+Taking actions to address potential adverse effects (threats) and potential beneficial effects (opportunities) for assurance that the Supply Chain ESG program will achieve its intended outcome; prevent or reduce potential undesired effects; and achieve continual improvement.

 Determine how to integrate and implement these actions into the SaaS platform, and evaluate the effectiveness of these actions.

-The organization must establish ethical trading/sourcing objectives and determine how best to achieve them.
+The organization must establish ESG-based sourcing objectives and determine how best to achieve them.

 At a minimum, the organization must determine how it will address:

 - Functions (e.g., Human Resources)

 - Communications (Internal and External)